aave/aip/content/aips/aip-7.md

 ## Implementation details

-The payload executed by is available at
+The payload to be executed is available at

 https://etherscan.io/address/0x4ab8ba929e4cc780cb82be34eea29a9ea7a58049#code